How to Find the Right OT

 -

-SPD Foundation has a resource directory of OTs, physical therapists, speech language pathologists, and others who specialize in children with sensory issues.
+STAR Institute has a resource directory of OTs, physical therapists, speech language pathologists, and others who work with people who have sensory processing challenges.

 -